 Additionally, you may experience tingling and numbness in your hands and feet, especially when you first wake up in the morning.
 Food sensitivities are also common for fibromyalgia patients.

 Fibro fog is one of the most debilitating symptom sets that fibromyalgia patients face.
-These cognitive symptoms can make it difficult to think, even on the days when your pain levels are not as bad.
+These cognitive symptoms can make it difficult to think.
 Here are some of the symptoms that characterize fibro fog:

 When you look back over our fibromyalgia symptoms checklist, you may see all of the symptoms you are experiencing and more.
 Of course, several other symptoms can present with fibromyalgia but don’t fit into the categories we’ve discussed, including things like: